 - Fair Skin.
 Most patients who develop skin cancer are very fair-skinned with light hair, blue or green eyes, and freckles.
 The chance of sunburns is much higher for these patients, and any moles should be carefully observed by a dermatologist.

-While these are not the only factors that influence the development of skin cancer, if you have one or more of these features then an annual skin cancer screening is highly recommended.
+While these are not the only factors that influence the development of skin cancer, if you have one or more of these features, then an annual skin cancer screening is highly recommended.

 What Can I Expect From An Annual Skin Exam?

-A doctor may want to watch a slightly abnormal mole closely to see whether it changes over time.
+A dermatologist may want to watch a slightly abnormal mole closely to see whether it changes over time.
 Anyone who has a large number of abnormal moles should also be regularly examined, which can be as often as twice a year for patients with more risk factors.